rawvin/methods/content/post/fitness-functions.md

 tags: [Software Architecture, Evolutionary Architecture, OPA]
 ---

-- Provides an **objective** way to assess a desired architectural characteristic
+- Provide an **objective** way to assess a desired architectural characteristic
-- Allows us to compare the software architecture before and after a change is introduced
+- Allow us to compare the software architecture before and after a change is introduced
-- Amplifies feedback loops by using metrics to guide future development
+- Amplify feedback loops by using metrics to guide future development

 An example of fast feedback loop in which **pipelines can be modeled** to give developers feedback as quickly as possible.